 8. Who sets the POWERBALL jackpot and how is it calculated?

 The advertised POWERBALL jackpot is set by MUSL for each drawing.
 Jackpots are calculated based on anticipated sales for that drawing, funds rolled over from previous drawings and current interest rates for long-term investments.
 For every $2 ticket sold, 31.9756% is allocated to the top-prize pool.

 9. What is Power Play?

 Power Play is an add-on feature to POWERBALL that gives players a chance to win up to $2 million.
-When they purchase a POWERBALL ticket, players may add Power Play for $1 more per play to win two to four times their non-jackpot prize winnings.
+When they purchase a POWERBALL ticket, players may add Power Play for $1 more per play.
 Power Play purchasers who match 5 numbers will win $2 million.
-All other non-jackpot prizes are set payouts that are 2 to 4 times higher than the base game.
+All other non-jackpot prizes will be multiplied by the Power Play multiplier, from 2 through 5, selected just before the draw.

 10. Where can I view the POWERBALL drawings?

 You may view the POWERBALL drawings on official Florida Lottery TV carrier stations in major markets throughout Florida.
 Carrier stations will air the drawings, either live or within minutes of the live drawings, or display on-screen the winning numbers following each drawing.
 Viewing times will vary by station.
 POWERBALL drawings may also be viewed via Webcasts on this website.